TheOld/vscode-fluent-ui/README.md

 > When you install the extension, it will sample the current desktop wallpaper you have set,
 > generate a blurred version of it and set VSCode window to use that as background.
 In some cases
 > thay may cause low contrast or make stuff hard to read, depending on what you have for a
-> wallpaper, so keep that in mind when running the default installtion.
+> wallpaper, so keep that in mind when running the default installation.

-If you don't want that feature, simply run `> Fluent UI: no background` and the extension will use a solid color instead (light or dark, depending on the theme).
+You can disale this feature by unchecking the `Enable background image` in the settings page.

 ### Compact mode

-`> Fluent UI: Compact`
+`Settings -> Fluent UI Compact`

 This will apply the theme using slight less padding around some of the elements.
 The difference is subtle but can help those with limited space.